Lednerb/bilberry-hugo-theme/v4-README.md

 built-in [Chrome](https://github.com/alecthomas/chroma) code highlighter.
 Highlighting for code blocks in your posts can be customized at the site level or per code block.

 To change the default configuration at the site level, adjust the properties in the `[markup.highlight]` section of the `config.toml` file.
 For example, you can change the default `monokai` style to the one from the [Chroma Style Gallery](https://xyproto.github.io/splash/docs/all.html).

-Per code block, the following parameters can be
+Per the code block, the following parameters can be
 personalized: `linenos`, `hl_lines`, `linenostart`, `anchorlinenos`, `lineanchors`, and `hl_inline`, for example:

 \```java {linenos=inline, hl_lines="7-12 21-26"}